A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The zero background case

-Putting all the cases together and applying Proposition \ref{rhoptogether}, we have obtained that solutions to \eqref{fullodesys2} exist for all time if any single characteristic lies in any of the above situations.
-In particular, if all the characteristics satisfy the above conditions, then an application of Lemma \ref{radialfield} and Theorem \ref{local} gives the existence of global-in-time solutions to \eqref{mainsys} with $c=0$.
+Collecting all cases and applying Proposition \ref{rhoptogether}, we conclude the solutions to \eqref{fullodesys2} exist globally as long as each characteristic curve satisfies the conditions obtained above.
+In particular, when all characteristics satisfy these conditions, Lemma \ref{radialfield} and Theorem \ref{local} together yield global-in-time solutions to \eqref{mainsys} with $c=0$.